Nonplanar minimal spheres in ellipsoids of revolution: Introduction

 \begin{mainthm} Given $m\geq2$, there exist $a_m>0$ and a nonplanar embedded minimal $2$-sphere $S_m(a)$ in $E(a,b,b,d)$ for all $a > a_m$, which intersects $\Sigma_4(a)$ transversely at $m$ disjoint parallel circles, and, as $a\nearrow+\infty$, converges smoothly (away from the singular points $(0,0,0,\pm d)\in\R^4$) to $\Sigma_1(\infty)$ with multiplicity $m$.
 In particular, their areas converge, i.e., $|S_m(a)|\to m \cdot |\Sigma_1(\infty)|$ as $a\nearrow+\infty$.
 Moreover, $(a_m)_{m\geq2}$ is strictly increasing, and, for any sequence $(\varepsilon_m)_{m\geq2}$ with $0<\varepsilon_m\leq a_{m+1}-a_m$,

 \end{mainthm}

-The exact value of $a_m$ could, in principle, be computed by solving two equations that involve (infinite) continued fractions, as explained in \Cref{appendixA}.
+The exact value of $a_m$ could, in principle, be computed by solving two equations that involve (infinite) continued fractions, as explained in Appendix~\ref{appendixA}.
 While this arithmetic problem seems to be beyond the reach of currently available methods, related numerical experiments lead us to conjecture that $a_m=m$ if $b=c=d=1$.
-Furthermore, one may expect $\{a_m:m\geq2\}$ to coincide with the set of values of $a$ for which $|\Sigma_4(a)|$ is an integer multiple of $|\Sigma_i(a)|$ for some $i=1,2,3$, in analogy with the behavior of simple closed geodesics in $2$-dimensional ellipsoids~\cite[\S 3.5]{klingenberg}.

 It is conceivable that $S_2(a)$ is congruent to the nonplanar minimal $2$-sphere $S_{H\!
 K}$ found by Haslhofer--Ketover for sufficiently large $a$.
 Note that $S_{H\!
 K}\subset E(a,b,b,d)$ converges as a varifold to $\Sigma_1(\infty)$ with multiplicity $2$ as $a\nearrow+\infty$, just like $S_2(a)$, see~\cite[Prop.~1.6]{hk}, but it is unclear to us whether $S_2(a)$ realizes the second width of $E(a,b,b,d)$, as $S_{H\!
 K}$ does.
 More generally, for all $m\geq2$, it would be interesting to determine if $S_m(a)$ can be obtained from $m$-parameter sweepouts of~$E(a,b,b,d)$.